wyvernSemi/riscV/iss/test/example/README.txt

     * vcredist_x86.exe  : Redistribution (x86) library installer if not installed
                           to run ISS

-In order for the rv_asm.bat script to work the RISC-V toolchain must be installed.
+In order for the rv_asm.bat/rv_asm.sh script to work the RISC-V toolchain must be installed.
 Pre-built windows binaries can be found at:

     https://sysprogs.com/getfile/1107/risc-v-gcc10.1.0.exe